 Enter these dates into a calendar.

 Use different colors for each project.
 Share this with your team if you have one.
-I like google calendars for its ease of use and collaboration abilities.
-You may also want to invest in a project management tool like Basecamp (my current favorite).
+I like Google calendars for its ease of use and collaboration abilities.
+You may also want to invest in a project management tool like Asana (my current favorite).

 Action: Check your calendar every day to see what needs to get done.
 Don’t be afraid to adjust dates either.
 You may find that something takes longer than you anticipated.